2025ab05282-blip/mlAssignment2/README.md

+## ROLL NO : 2025AB05282
+## BITS ID : 2025ab05282@wilp.bits-pilani.ac.in
-# Machine learning - Assigment 2
+## Machine Learning Assignment - 2
-Implement multiple classifi cation models - Build an interactive Streamlit web application to demonstrate your models - Deploy the app on Streamlit Community Cloud (FREE) - Share clickable links for evaluation
+ Implement multiple classification models - Build an interactive Streamlit web application to demonstrate your models - Deploy the app on Streamlit Community Cloud  (FREE) - Share clickable links for evaluation

 ## a) Problem Statement